quachpas/cap_flashcards/README.md

 - It has not yet been tested on a large question bank.

 ## Definition of a flashcard
 Many elements make up a flashcard:
-1. Metadata : subject, education level, subject theme, complexity level.
+1. Metadata : subject, education level, subject theme, complexity level;
-2. Content : question, choices, solutions, answer (explanations)
+2. Content : question, choices, solutions, answer (explanations);
 3. Fixed elements : the subject icon and unisciel's logo.

 ## Source files integrity check